 When we’re under stress our bodies respond by producing the hormone cortisol.
 We need pregnenolone to produce cortisol so if we’re chronically stressed, more pregnenolone needs to be diverted to produce more cortisol.
 To do this it just sends more cars down the cortisol path.
 Mission accomplished, right?

-Estrogen and testosterone are the most notable ones.
+Estrogen and testosterone are the most common hormones affected by Pregnenolone Steal.
 See image above.

 Signs of low estrogen and testosterone include: